 Wednesday Evening Trips

 For the past few decades there has been a regular Wednesday Night Paddle, sponsored by the various local clubs (CCA originally I believe).
-We usually start around May, and continue into September’s early sun downs.
+We usually start around May, (weather and water levels permitting) and continue into September’s early sun downs.

 Michael Baummer Michael_Baummer@verizon.net